Southern Living NOVEMBER 2006

 3. Bake at 325° for 20 minutes or until light golden brown.

-4. Melt 1/2 cup apricot preserves in a small saucepan over low heat, stirring often.
+4. Melt 1/2 cup cherry preserves in a small saucepan over low heat, stirring often.
 Spread evenly over partially baked blondies in pan.
-Stir together coconut, remaining 1 cup white chocolate morsels, and remaining half of batter; spread over melted apricot preserves, spreading to edges of pan.
+Stir together coconut, remaining 1 cup white chocolate morsels, and remaining half of batter; spread over melted cherry preserves, spreading to edges of pan.
 Sprinkle batter with 1/2 cup sliced almonds.

 5. Bake at 325° for 25 minutes or until lightly browned.
 Cool completely in pan on a wire rack.
 Cut into bars.